-Many schools prefer that teaching candidates send an email containing their resume, cover letter, and related application documents.
+Many schools prefer a teaching candidate sends an email containing their resume, cover letter, and related application documents.
 If a potential employer prefers to receive applications via email, you will be expected to attach the requested documents and send a polite and concise email to the hiring organization explaining the position you are applying for and which documents you have enclosed.
-Before you send that email though, make sure that your attached documents are universally compatible.
+Before you send that email, though, ensure your attached documents are universally compatible.

-Most people use Microsoft Word, so the .doc format is usually an excellent choice.
-However, there are some versions of Word that are not compatible with all operating systems.
-For example, if you create your resume using a Mac, and the reviewer opens the file using a PC, they might not see all the formatting that you created, and your resume might appear less well organized than intended.
+If you create your resume using a Mac, and the reviewer opens the file using a PC, they might not see all the formatting you created, and your resume might appear less well organized than intended.

-It is advisable that you save your documents in Rich Text Format(.rtf) as well.
-Most, if not all operating systems are able to recognize and read a .rtf.
+Save your documents in Rich Text Format(.rtf) as well.
+Most, if not all operating systems, can recognize and read a .rtf.